vinteumorg/Floresta/CONTRIBUTING.md

 To achieve this, we use the `rustdoc` tool, which generates documentation from Rust source code comments.
 We also use the `clap` library to generate CLI help and usage information directly from the code.

-Please always create a new rpc documentation under the specified [directory](/doc/rpc) and implement using the following syntax on the method command definition:
+Please, always create a new rpc documentation under the specified [directory](/doc/rpc) and implement using the following syntax on the method command definition:

 ```rust
 #[doc = include_str!("../../../doc/rpc/command.md")]